furrlori-oss/hwip/docs/search-help.md

 **NAICS Codes**

 A 2- to 6-digit code indicating the industrial activity of the site as defined by the North American Industry Classification System (NAICS), which is maintained by the U.S. [Census Bureau](https://www.census.gov/naics/).
 The first two digits represent the Industry sector, in which there exist 20 broad sectors.
 Each digit adds more specificity.
 Typing a value in the search bar gives the list of all codes that contain that value.
-Click the box next to your search value to select all returned codes.
+Click the box next to your search value to select all returned codes, or select individual codes by clicking the box next to each code of interest.

 **Land Ownership**